postikus/resume/resume.md

-• Engineering leader with a strong track record of growing teams, evolving platforms, and delivering impact
+• Focused on growing strong engineering teams and building platforms that enable fast, product-focused delivery
-• Proven ability to scale teams, drive product-focused architecture, and lead long-term platform evolution
+• Skilled in balancing architecture, speed, and product needs across complex systems
-• Passionate about high-velocity delivery, strong engineering culture, and systems that support product growth
+• Committed to a healthy engineering culture, automation, and continuous improvement
-• Experienced in cross-functional collaboration and data-driven decision-making
+• Work closely with product, design, analytics, and business stakeholders
-• Keen on adopting new technologies to improve product scalability, developer experience, and speed of innovation
+• Always exploring new technologies to improve developer experience and product scalability

 \noindent\rule{\textwidth}{0.5pt}
 \vspace{0.5em}